diboanches/DEMO-ConnectingCloudServices/README.md

 In the **root** folder of this repository you will find the demo document, **Demo.md**.
 Before beginning with the demo, make sure you have followed all the required steps indicated at the setup section of the document.

-In the **Source** folder you will find the source code of the completed demo, as well as the setup scripts.
-Throughout the demo you will be instructed to open and explore the different solutions from the source folder.
-It is comprised of the following subfolder:
+In the **Source** folder you will find the assets related to this demo, as well as the setup scripts.
+It is comprised of the following subfolders:

 - **Setup:** This folder contains the dependency files and the setup scripts necessary to initialize specific configurations of the demo, being its execution is required in the majority of the demos.
+- **Assets:** This folder contains a set of slides that helps to drive the presentation.

 ### Get Started ###